Lorraine T. Benuto

 I have been a graphic designer in the office of Marketing & Communications at the University of Nevada, Reno since 2000, but I have been with the University since 1997.
 Those 3 years I taught Media Graphics at the Reynolds School of Journalism.
 Before coming to Nevada, I was the Features and Sports Planning Editor at the Savannah Morning News in Savannah, Ga.
 Previously, I had been a designer for the Reno Gazette-Journal.

-Throughout my life, I have served in many organizations and boards, from Mizzou's Latin American Student Association to the (now defunct) Latinos for Political Education (in Reno) and, more currently, the Northern Nevada International Center.
+Throughout my life, I have served in many organizations and boards, from Mizzou's Latin American Student Association to the (now defunct) Latinos for Political Education (in Reno) and the Northern Nevada International Center.
 I also served for a few years as a Spanish-language docent at the Nevada Museum of Art.
-During my tenure at the University, I continually serve in different committees and organizations.
+Currently, I serve on the Nevada Humanities board.
+At the University I serve in different committees and organizations.

 Gaby Ortiz Flores